genesiscommunitysuccess/docs/docs/04_tutorials/04_training-resources/04_training-content-day4.md

 ### 2. Create a new class for the state machine

-Add a main folder in the event handler module *alpha-eventhandler* and create a state machine class called *TradeStateMachine*.
+Add a main folder in the event handler module *alpha-eventhandler* and create a state machine class called *TradeStateMachine* inside **alpha-eventhandler/src/main/kotlin/global/genesis**.

 Add a state machine definition and assign a field in the **onCommit** block,